Frequently Asked Questions

 Can my child bring their mobile phone or laptop?

 In terms of what Brockwood is trying to do with regards to an all-round education, we feel passive entertainment and 24/7 ability to communicate with others outside the school (via electronic media: laptops, ipods, mobile phones) has become one of the biggest obstacles to students developing good relationships, study habits and attentiveness.
 In order to support full engagement in school life, and to encourage students to make good use of their time and energy and creativity, students are not allowed to bring any personal screen devices to the school.
 Devices for listening to music or mobile phones without internet connectivity are allowed, though not in public places.
 The school provides plenty of computers (available from 9am-9:45pm) in public spaces, telephones, and computers dedicated for Skype calls so that study and communication needs are met.

 ** For non-EU students sponsored under a Tier 4 Certificate, it is a legal requirement to have a mobile phone for use in the UK **

 How do we apply for a Visa?

 Brockwood Park School has held a Sponsor Licence since 2009 and is able to sponsor students under Tier 4 Child and Tier 4 General Visas.
 If your child is not from a European Union country then they will require a visa in order to study at Brockwood Park.
-In the first instance, the student and parents are required to accept the place offered for their child to enrol and then pay the school fees in full.
+In the first instance, the student and parents are required to accept the place offered for their child to enroll and then pay the school fees in full.
 Following this, we would provide you with a CAS (Certificate of Acceptance of Studies required for Tier 4 Applications) and guide you through the application process.
-Further details on Tier 4 visas can be found here.
+Further details on Tier 4 visas can be found here and here.